 There are a number of dimensions in which this research can be extended.
 First, it can be used as a basis for the construction of a model of competing networks that also compete in acquiring members.
-In such an endeavor, a discussion of non-cooperative coalition formation and stability as in Economides (1988) and more recently in Shin and Yi (1992a,b) is essential.
-Second, incorporating both vertically and horizontally differentiated products in the industry exhibiting the externality is desirable.
+In such an endeavor, a discussion of non-cooperative coalition formation and stability as in Economides (1988) and more recently in Yi and Shin (1992) is essential.27 Second, incorporating both vertically and horizontally differentiated products in the industry exhibiting the externality is desirable.
 There are many industries (e.g., VCR players) where the externality brought to a network (firms that adhere to the same technical standard) by a consumer of a low quality good could be as large as the externality created by a consumer of a high quality good.
 For example, it could be that the propensity to rent pre-recorded movies is equal for consumers that buy high quality VCRs as for those who buy low quality VCRs.
 In such cases we expect to observe subsidization of the low quality buyers and producers by the high quality producers.
 For example, subsidization of low quality producers can occur through the use of differential licensing fees.
 Seen in this context, the cross subsidization commonly observed in networks may not be undesirable.

-&lt;sup>27 See also Donsimoni, Economides and Polemarchakis (1986).
+27 See also Donsimoni et al. (1986).